-- 1. The above quotation are taken from Monga advertising dated August 02, 2024 and are valid till 180 days.
-Quotation also includes Radio Jingles which will be utilised by the Company through internal accruals and not from IPO proceeds. - 2.
+- 1. The above quotation are taken from Monga advertising dated August 02, 2024 and are valid till 180 days. - 2.
 GST amounts will be utilized by the company through internal accruals and not from IPO proceeds. - 3.
-The above estimates are based on quotations which are valid as on date of this Red Herring Prospectus.
+The above estimates are based on quotations which are valid as on date of this Draft Red Herring Prospectus.